Supercobra27/CMPE458/README.md

 ## Grammar
 - UpperCase = non-terminals
 - lower_case = terminals/tokens/token-classes
-- there is some regex stuff mixed in here (* for zero or more of the previous symbol, + for one or more of the previous symbol, [] for character set, . for any character)
+- there is some regex stuff mixed in here, regular expressions are written within double quotes (") (* for zero or more of the previous symbol, + for one or more of the previous symbol, [] for character set, . for any character)
-- single characters are separated by single quotes (')
+- create a right-recursive only version of this grammar so that we can do recursive descent parsing.
 - to add `break` and `continue` keywords for loops
 ```
 Program -> Statement*